sevenval/flat-docs/cookbook/envvars.md

 </flow>
 ```

-If the App is deployed into production, the `AUTH_SERVICE` variable will be set to another value, probably one with `https` and running on a different port.
+If the app is deployed into production, the `AUTH_SERVICE` variable will be set to another value, probably one with `https` and running on a different port.

 ## JWT